Skip to main content

-Laura has participated in more than a dozen CPD courses over the last 18 month (details seen in the Management and Teaching section below) which have directly impacted her teaching and thus benefitted the academic life of students at Kingston University.
+Laura has participated in more than a dozen CPD courses since 2021 (details seen in the Management and Teaching section below) which have directly impacted her teaching and thus benefitted the academic life of students at Kingston University.
 Additionally, Laura has engaged in training in unconscious bias, implicit assumptions and Eurocentric teaching.

 Whilst taking responsibility for the leadership and development of the Kingston School of Art Academic Success Centre (KSA ASC), Laura also attends and contributes to the KSA Faculty Education Committee, the purpose of which is to monitor the quality of taught provision, consider new academic developments, and develop, support and monitor policies and practices that enhance KSA's teaching quality, learning environment and student outcomes.
 She is an active member of the bi-monthly ADLT team meetings, which aim to monitor progress against the Faculty Education Strategy and other Faculty strategic priorities.
 Laura also collaborates with other student services, and for the last few years has worked with colleagues in the School of Architecture and in Careers and Employability on the 'Access to Architecture' initiative, supporting students to write covering letters, CVs and prepare for interviews with Architecture practices for summer internships.